-This is a must to do before leaving the hotel for a tour, however compare to other after arranging personal stuff at my room I wont go out for a tour directly instead
+This is a must to do before leaving the hotel for a tour, however, compare to other after arranging personal stuff in my room I won’t go out for a tour directly instead

 It was 16h00 and still the sun is shining so it was a perfect timing for a walk.
 We went to the famous Park/Garden called Botanic Garden, which has a Historical museum inside.

-A Museum for a 15 minutes walk in the vicinity.
+A Museum for 15 minutes walks in the vicinity.

-Inside the garden there were lakes and big bamboos, butterflies and animals around and even a cascade like figures as seen here in my lovely photos, a walk which took us more or less an hour and that’s it for our first day.
+Inside the garden, there were lakes and big bamboos, butterflies and animals around and even cascade-like figures as seen here in my lovely photos, a walk which took us about an hour and that’s it for our first day.

-Taking up subway until the famous place where the tram 28 passes nearby Baixa.
-However that time tram didn’t pass yet so we decided to walk around.
+Taking up subway to the famous place where the tram 28 passes nearby Baixa.
+However, that time tram didn’t pass yet so we decided to walk around.

-Went to this famous Elevador De Santa Justa or also known as Santa Justa Lift open from 7h-21h45
+Went to this famous Elevador De Santa Justa or also known as Santa Justa Lift open from 7h to 21h45

 Santa Justa Lift